Dad…are you feeling left out, or maybe even totally useless?

-One of the biggest reasons that a Dad feels left out is because he thinks he has limited use at the beginning of a Babies lift.
+One of the biggest reasons a Dad feels left out is that he thinks he has limited use at the beginning of a Baby’s life.
 That could not be further from the truth.

 A new Baby does not simply need feeding, changing, and sleep, not if you look at it from a wider viewpoint.

-Sure, as far as the Baby is concerned, that is all it needs but to allow those things to be available for the Baby, there is so much more that needs to happen.
+Sure, as far as the Baby is concerned, that is all it needs, but to allow those things to be available for the Baby so much more needs to happen.

 This is the area in which Dad needs to operate.

-As a new Dad you need to know where things are, and how these things work.
-It could be the pacifier, it could be the diapers, Baby clothes, medicine, thermometer, diaper bags, buggy, bouncer.
+As a new Dad, you need to know where things are and how these things work.
+It could be the pacifier, and it could be the diapers, Baby clothes, medicine, thermometer, diaper bags, buggy, bouncer.

 There are so many things that new parents need to bring up a Baby.
 Learn where they are and how to use them.
 Be on hand to Mom when she needs you.